WellthCare

-Let's be honest: for most employees, "open enrollment" is a trigger for anxiety, not optimism.
-It’s that confusing time of year when they're handed a stack of plan summaries, asked to predict their future health, and told to make a series of expensive bets.
-The process feels less like an invitation to wellbeing and more like navigating a maze where every wrong turn costs money.
+Open enrollment?
+For most employees, it's anxiety, not optimism.
+It's that time of year when you get a stack of plan summaries, get asked to predict your future health, and then have to make a series of expensive bets.
+The process feels less like an invitation to wellbeing and more like a maze where every wrong turn costs you.

-We've tried to fix it with shorter forms, snazzier videos, and friendlier chatbots.
+We've tried to fix it.
+Shorter forms.
+Snazzier videos.
+Friendlier chatbots.
 But we're missing the core issue.
 We're treating enrollment as a transactional event instead of the most important strategic onboarding moment we have.
-What if the goal wasn't just to get forms submitted, but to ignite a lasting cycle where health choices build tangible wealth?
+What if the goal wasn't just to get forms submitted, but to spark a lasting cycle where health choices build tangible wealth?

 The Broken Starting Line: Why Old-School Enrollment Backfires